You are probably wondering, “What’s a Guest Blogger Agreement?”

 What Are Guest Post Guidelines?

 Guest post guidelines are subjective and will vary from publisher to publisher.

-You may have a different criteria and guest post guidelines than me for example.
+You may have different criteria and guest post guidelines than me for example.

-But there are more common guest post guidelines that most bloggers want their guest authors to follow such as making sure the content is original work, a minimum word count, SEO optimization of the blog post, and more!
+But there are more common guest post guidelines that most bloggers want their guest authors to follow such as making sure the content is original work, a minimum word count, SEO optimization of the blog post, no excessive links, and more!

 How to Use the Guest Blogger Agreement

 There are numerous ways to get a Guest Blogger Agreement signed before publishing any guest posts on your website.

 The easiest way is to send the agreement via email for two reasons: